 A good marketing plan sets you apart from the crowd, draws in customers, and keeps them coming back for more.
 Let your marketing specialists help you develop a plan that incorporates content marketing and grows your business.

-There are many good writers, marketers, designers, and programmers, but employing a team like Effect Web Agency, that includes specialists in each of those areas, can lead a company to the forefront of their industry.
+There are many good writers, marketers, designers, and programmers, but employing a team like Effect Web Agency, where specialists in each of those areas work together towards a common goal, can lead a company to the forefront of their industry.

 Kim Schmutzler, Director of SEO & Content Marketing